 Blockchain technology is the best known distributed ledger technology.
 It avoids one centralised location and the need for intermediaries to perform transactions.
 Information stored on a blockchain is:

 These characteristics can bring about high levels of accountability.
 Blockchain-inspired technologies are being widely discussed around the world and are being tested across multiple industry sectors.
-Blockchain has the potential of a break-through technology, capable of disrupting industry and public sector activities.
+Blockchain has the potential to be a break-through technology, capable of disrupting industry and public sector activities.
 Blockchain can also be instrumental for addressing the increasing concerns about privacy of personal data.

 Distributed Ledger Technologies